WKYJ (FM): History

+On February 12, 1993, the station switched to an active rock format and re-branded as Solid Rock 92.7.
+With increasing consolidation in the radio industry and unable to buy another station pair, Starview Media opted to sell WHTF to Hall Communications, which owned an AM and FM outlet in Lancaster, in September 1995.
+When the sale closed in January 1996, the station relaunched as The Eagle with a classic rock format from Hall's studios in Mount Joy.
+It also adopted the new call sign WEGK.

-On June 6, 2001, the station switched its call sign to WHBO, and its format to oldies as "Big Oldies" 92.7, followed by another call sign change on March 1, 2004, to WSJW and a format change to smooth jazz.
+In 2001, the station flipped to oldies as "Big 92.7 FM" and switched its call sign to WHBO.
+Hall made the decision based on the switch of existing oldies station WWKL (99.3 FM) to another format.
+Another format and call sign change took place on March 1, 2004, when it became smooth jazz station WSJW.

 On July 29, 2011, the station abruptly dropped its smooth jazz format and began stunting, mainly with cover versions of Led Zeppelin's "Stairway to Heaven".
 The following message was displayed on the station's website:

 The decision to end Smooth Jazz 92.7 was not an easy one to make.
 Many factors contributed to the change, including the fact that listenership never reached predicted levels and revenues coming in were not enough to support the station and keep it on the air.
 We thank you for being a loyal listener and for your support of the station.
 A new format will begin shortly.

 On August 1, 2011, the station changed its call sign to WKZF, returning to classic rock, and re-branding as 92.7 WKZF, with the first song being "Stairway to Heaven" by Led Zeppelin.
 Rick Everett, former Hall Communications operations manager of Cat Country 98.1 WCTK in Providence, Rhode Island, was hired as a consultant for the transition.
 The syndicated The Free Beer and Hot Wings Show aired weekday mornings.